CoziSoftware/cozisAddon/README.md

 + PearlOwner - ported from [BepHaxAddon](https://github.com/dekrom/BepHaxAddon)

 **<ins>Hunting</ins>**
-+ StashFinderPlus - ported from [Jeff Mod](https://github.com/miles352/meteor-stashhunting-addon) - **I added the ability to bulk add potential stashes to waypoints and auto-disconnect when a stash is found.**
++ StashFinderPlus - ported from [Jeff Mod](https://github.com/miles352/meteor-stashhunting-addon) - **I added the ability to bulk add potential stashes to waypoint, auto-disconnect when a stash is found and added more information when a Discord webhook is sent.**
 + NewChunksPlus - ported from [Trouser Streak](https://github.com/etianl/Trouser-Streak)

 **<ins>Movement</ins>**